openedx/docs.openedx.org/source/documentors/quickstarts/quick_start_add_doc.rst

    .. thumbnail:: /_images/documentors_fork_message.png
     :width: 80%

-   Followed by the interface for creating a new topic.
+   Followed by the interface for creating a new topic:

+   .. thumbnail:: /_images/github_create_topic.png

 #.
 At the top of the screen, give the file a name and the ``.rst`` extension.